Meredith & Drew became the largest biscuit manufacturer in Europe.

 A new factory was established at Cinderford, Gloucestershire in 1951.
 It employed 300 people and focused on cream cracker production.

-Meredith & Drew closed four factories throughout the 1950s in order to centralise production at Halifax, Cinderford and Ashby-de-la-Zouch.
+Meredith & Drew closed four factories in the 1950s in order to centralise production at Halifax, Cinderford and Ashby-de-la-Zouch.

 The Cinderford factory was closed with the loss of 346 jobs in 1962.
 Production was transferred to the Halifax and Ashby-de-la-Zouch plants, which were extended and modernised.

-Own-label production for Marks & Spencer and a strong presence in the licensed trade saw Meredith & Drew hold around five percent of the British potato crisps market by 1963.
+Own-label production for Marks & Spencer and a strong presence in the licensed trade saw Meredith & Drew control around five percent of the British potato crisps market by 1963.